Amelia Dyer: Murders

-Dyer was keen to make money from baby farming, and alongside taking in expectant women, she advertised to nurse and adopt a baby, in return for a substantial one-off payment and adequate clothing for the child.
+Amelia Thomas was keen to make money from baby farming, and alongside taking in expectant women, she advertised to nurse and adopt a baby, in return for a substantial one-off payment and adequate clothing for the child.
 In her advertisements and meetings with clients, she assured them that she was respectable and married and that she would provide a safe and loving home for the child.

-In 1872, Amelia married William Dyer, a brewer's laborer from Bristol.
-They had two children together: Mary Ann, also known as Polly, and William Samuel.
-Amelia eventually left her husband.
+In 1872, she married William Dyer, a brewer's labourer from Bristol.
+They had two children together: Mary Ann (also known as "Polly") and William Samuel.
+She eventually left her husband.

-At some point in her baby farming career, Dyer decided to forgo the expense and inconvenience of letting the children die through neglect and starvation; soon after the receipt of each child, she murdered them, thus allowing her to pocket most or all of the fee.
+At some point in her baby farming career, Amelia Elizabeth Dyer decided to forgo the expense and inconvenience of letting the children die through neglect and starvation; soon after the receipt of each child, she murdered them, thus allowing her to pocket most or all of the fee.

 For some time, Dyer eluded the resulting interest of the police.
 She was eventually caught in 1879 after a doctor was suspicious about the number of child deaths he had been called to certify in Dyer's care.
 However, instead of being convicted of murder or manslaughter, she was sentenced to six months' hard labour.
 The experience allegedly almost destroyed her mentally, though others have expressed incredulity at the leniency of the sentence when compared to those handed out for lesser crimes at that time.

-Upon release, she attempted to resume her nursing career.
+Upon her release, Dyer attempted to resume her nursing career.
 She had spells in mental hospitals due to mental instability and suicidal tendencies; these always coincided with times when it was convenient for her to "disappear".
-Being a former asylum nurse Dyer knew how to behave to ensure a relatively comfortable existence as an asylum inmate.
+Being a former asylum nurse, Dyer knew how to behave to ensure a relatively comfortable existence as an asylum inmate.
 Dyer appears to have begun abusing alcohol and opium-based products early in her killing career; her mental instability could have been related to her substance abuse.
 In 1890, Dyer cared for the illegitimate baby of a governess.
 When she returned to visit the child, the governess was immediately suspicious and stripped the baby to see if a birthmark was present on one of its hips.
-It wasn't, and prolonged suspicions by the authorities led to Dyer having or feigning, a breakdown.
-Dyer at one point drank two bottles of laudanum in a serious suicide attempt, but her long-term use had built up her tolerance to opium products, so she survived.
+It wasn't, and prolonged suspicions by the authorities led to Dyer having or feigning a breakdown.
+Dyer at one point drank two bottles of laudanum in a serious suicide attempt, but her long-term use had built up her tolerance to opium products, and she thus survived.

 She returned to baby farming and murder.
-Dyer realized the folly of involving doctors to issue death certificates and began disposing of the bodies herself.
-The precarious nature and extent of her activities again prompted undesirable attention; she was alert to the attention of police—and of parents seeking to reclaim their children.
-She and her family frequently relocated to different towns and cities to escape suspicion, regain anonymity—and to acquire new business.
+Dyer realized the folly of involving doctors in issuing death certificates and began disposing of the bodies herself.
+The precarious nature and extent of her activities again drew undesirable attention from police and parents seeking to reclaim their children.
+She and her family frequently relocated to different towns and cities to escape suspicion, regain anonymity, and acquire new business.
 Over the years, Dyer used a succession of aliases.